eigan/mediasort/README.md

 #### Date and time from files
 Date is retrieved from files in the following order:
-- exif meta information
+- exif meta information (image)
+- id3 meta information (video/audio)
 - Date in path matching pattern:
   - YYYYMMDD_HHMMSS
   - YYYY-MM-DD HH.mm.ss
   - YYYY-MM-DD HH:mm:ss
   - YYYYMMDDHHMMSS
   - YYYYMMDD-HHMMSS

-- Use file modification date
-  - The date might not always be correct!
+ If no dates are found, then the format fails and file is skipped.

 #### File name collision
 When a file is identical, it gets ignored, otherwise we append an index to the filename.